 Member advice on How to obtain stock records

 After leaving a company:

-- The default is that your shares are moved from an employer-paid account to a personal account -- that you pay for -- at a different division of the same brokerage, in which case date and price information for your employee-purchase lots should have been preserved in the move.
+- The default is that your shares are moved from an employer-paid account to a personal account -- that you pay for -- at a different division of the same company, in which case date and price information for your employee-purchase lots should have been preserved in the move.